-The format of the exam is multiple choice and performance based, linked to a direct pass/fail score.
-This means that after the exam has been written there will be no results given to the candidate other than a pass or fail notification.
-The exam objectives are broken down into the following domains.
+The exam format is multiple choice and performance-based, linked to a direct pass/fail score.
+This means that after the exam has been completed, there will be no results given to the candidate other than a pass or fail notification.

 - Purchase an exam voucher

 - Create your account

 - Locate a Pearson VUE-owned and operated test center in your area; otherwise, opt to take your exam online monitored by a VUE-certified proctor via webcam

 - Review your program’s test policies, like which forms of ID are accepted

 - Take note of the exam particulars, such as reading all test instructions and candidate rules thoroughly

 There is no set percentage for a passing score, and as such, candidates will only be told if they pass or fail.
 If you’ve passed the exam, you will receive a congratulatory email from CompTIA.
 The provided score report gives details on which exam areas you performed well.

 If you haven’t passed your exam, don’t give up!
 “Being well-prepared remains your best bet to score a positive exam outcome, namely passing the test and being awarded the CASP+ certification,” says CompTIA.

 How long do I have to wait if I don’t pass the first time?